Downwind Sail Selection Guide

 Karver Furling Systems

 The top down furling system allows you to fit a standard cruising chute or asymmetric onto a furler with a separate custom stay.
 These work by building up torsion and twists in the stay.
-These work by builidng up torsion and twists in the stay.
 When there is enough turns in the stay it starts to furl the sail around itself from the head downwards until the complete sail is furled up.

 If you are after a more conventional method of dousing your spinnaker or asymmetric than we also offer the ATN or Oxley Carbon and inflatable snuffers.